goldinvo/goldinvo.github.io/src/content/cooking/soups-stews/pho.md

 - *On the side:* Bean sprouts; Thai basil; culantro; lime; hoisin sauce; sriracha sauce; etc.

 To purify scum, cover bones (and optionally broth meat) in water and bring to a vigorous boil for a couple minutes.
 Dump water and rinse bones/meat clean.
-Simmer all broth ingredients for about 5 hours, but take the non-stewing meats out early after 1.5-2 hours and refrigerate covered under cold water to prevent drying out (or wrap in plastic after soaking in water).
+Simmer all broth ingredients with enough water to submerge for about 5 hours, but take the non-stewing meats out early after 1.5-2 hours and refrigerate covered under cold water to prevent drying out (or wrap in plastic after soaking in water).
 This meat will not be the most tender; added texture is the goal.

 Strain broth.
 Pick out meat and anything else to serve, including tendons and bones with marrow.
 Maintain broth at a simmer, season, and reduce/dilute as necessary.